-If you’re considering or anticipating a divorce, speak at once to a Phoenix family law attorney.
+If you’re considering or anticipating a divorce, speak at once to a family law attorney in Phoenix.
 After a divorce, no one can make co-parenting an ideal situation, but the co-parenting apps listed here make communications and arranging schedules smoother and easier for everyone.

 Good co-parenting after a divorce requires clear communication.
 Texts or emails can get lost, overlooked, or forgotten.
 A failure to communicate is far too easy, and it can quickly launch a round of finger-pointing and blame-placing.

 But direct communication between exes may be uncomfortable or even acrimonious, and a communications breakdown hurts everyone – especially your children.
 Technology is helping to provide a solution that’s practical and affordable.

 Co-parenting apps give parents a way to communicate clearly, to take notes and keep records of those communications, and to store and access every important document from the divorce decree to the children’s medical and educational records.